-Taylor Swift capped off her monumental domination of the 2010s by earning the well-deserved honor of Artist of the Decade at the American Music Awards and Woman of the Decade by Billboard.
+Originally posted November 2019: Taylor Swift capped off her domination of the 2010s by being honored as Artist of the Decade at the American Music Awards and Woman of the Decade by Billboard.
 From 2009 to 2019, Swift crossed over from a country star to a preeminent figure in pop music.
 But even with the massive clout she has achieved, Swift is still fighting to gain control of her music and using her platform to help fellow artists avoid a similar fate.

 Swift signed with Big Machine Records in 2005 as a teenager and produced her first six albums under their label.
 She ended her contract with Big Machine in 2018 and signed with Universal Music Group where she produced her seventh album, Lover.
 In 2019, Ithaca Holdings bought Big Machine and inherited the masters to Swift’s six albums.
-In order to regain ownership of her music, Swift has said that she will re-record her first six albums once the contractual constraint is lifted in 2020.
+In order to regain ownership of her music, Swift will re-record her first five albums when the contractual constraint is lifted in November 2020.
 (While re-recordings are generally an exercise in diminishing returns, if anybody can buck that trend, it’s Taylor Swift).
 She voiced her discouragement with Big Machine in a tweet leading up to her aforementioned crowning moments: her performance at the American Music Awards and in her acceptance speech as Billboard’s Woman of the Decade.

 “On the surface it does look unfair,” says Don Gorder, chair and founder of the Music Business/Management Department at Berklee and instructor of the Legal Aspects of the Music Industry course at Berklee Online.
 “But when you dig down a little bit deeper, you realize that there’s a little bit more to it than that.
 There is a legal, contractual issue here, and the law is on the side of Big Machine, whether it seems right or not.”